snowmeltarcade/projectbirdracing/documentation/technical_architecture/world_generation.md

 All worlds have the same terrain generation algorithm.
 Specific worlds will have further refinements according to their types.

 ## Terrain Generation

+A height map will be generated in this step.
+The height, as defined in the alpha channel, describes the height of the tile.
+The values in the red channel describe the chosen biome.
+The blue channel describes the types of foliage at that location.
+The green channel will not be used.

+### Terrain Generation Inputs

+1. Desired base biome
+2. Modifier biomes
+3. Extra biomes
+4. Number of required extra biomes

+### Terrain Generation Algorithm

+* Assign modifier biomes an index
+* Randomly select a location for the number of extra biomes

 The main phases of this algorithm are: